Version 3.0 beta

 These documents, and more, are hosted on the ShakeCast Wiki.

-Setting up your own cloud-base ShakeCast instance requires you to get an inexpensive (free for one-year, typically) cloud services account.
+Setting up your own cloud-base ShakeCast instance requires you to get an inexpensive (free for the first year) Amazon Web Services (AWS) cloud services account.
 Once set up with an AWS account, copying the ShakeCast software disk image ("instance") requires a quick electronic approval from the USGS ShakeCast team.